Raezard77/tune-fetch/README.md

 ## Overview

-TuneFetch helps you download songs from YouTube in mp3 format along with cover image and metadata like lyrics and genre
+TuneFetch is a CLI program helps you download songs from YouTube in mp3 format and adds metadata to it like cover image, lyrics and genre. <br> It can also edit your existing mp3 files to have metadata

 ___
 <br><br>